As a musician, music distribution is a huge part of what you do. This is how you get your music out to reach the largest audience possible.

 As previously mentioned, a major part of this is finding a digital service provider (DSP).
-These are necessary people to work with in order to get your music on those top digital distribution platforms.
+These are necessary people to work with to get your music on those top digital distribution platforms.

-From the various benefits of to getting your music on sites like Spotify, this section of the guide will take a closer look at everything you need to know about music distribution.
+From the various benefits of getting your music on sites like Spotify, this next section will take a closer look at everything you need to know about music distribution.

 Benefits of Digital Music Distribution